Deer History, Family Crest & Coats of Arms

 More information is included under the topic Early Deer Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Deer family moved to Ireland, but this topic is not covered in this excerpt.
-Another 168 words (12 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Deers to arrive in North America: